How to Engage Readers During Small-Group Instruction

 Dr. Gina Fugnitto, Chief Implementation Officer, Collaborative Classroom

-Dr. Taylar Wenzel, Faculty Member, College of Innovation and Education, University of Central Florida
+Dr. Taylar Wenzel, Faculty, College of Innovation & Education, University of Central Florida

-Dr. Analexis Kennedy, Reading Faculty Member, College of Innovation and Education, University of Central Florida
+Dr. Analexis Kennedy, Faculty, College of Innovation & Education, University of Central Florida